NLnetLabs/rotonda-doc/manual/source/index.rst

 ..
 WARNING::

-   Rotonda is currently considered to be in early-access stage, and is actively worked on (as is this documentation).
+   Rotonda is currently considered to be alpha software, and is actively developed.

    Use it to experiment freely (we value your feedback!), but do not use it with data and data-streams that you cannot afford to lose.